Part 1 Rectangular Double Braids – my solo-braider method for making traditional 2-braider braids.

-Back about five years ago I bumped into Sarah Goslee’s method for making 10-loop double braids as a solo braider on her Phiala’s Stringpage site, and was blown away by the very idea that these braids were possible to make on one set of hands.*¹ I made a few, which was very exciting.
-But although the method worked, I didn’t end up using it very often, because the braids seemed so slow to make—I think because the loop-shifting for the two outer loop transfers had to be performed by the other hand.
+A year or so after I started braiding, I bumped into Sarah Goslee’s method for making 10-loop double braids as a solo braider on her Phiala’s Stringpage site, and was blown away by the very idea that these braids were possible to make on one set of hands.*¹ I made a few following her directions, which was very exciting.
+But although the method worked, I didn’t end up using it very often, because the braids seemed so slow to make—probably because all the loop-shifting for the two outer loop transfers had to be done by the other hand.
 I knew it would be faster if I could just figure out a way to get my thumbs to hold a loop.
 But even though this worked fine for me with square braids, somehow everything ended up backwards or inside-out when I tried it with a double braid.